e saw it before he heard it. And he heard it before he felt it.

 It was heartbreaking to see the destruction of the school.
 Randal knew where both his children were and made a beeline to the closest classroom.
 They were fortunate in they found Randal Jr and Lane side by side.
 They'd been down on the floor beside the teachers sturdy desk comparing drawings so they were unharmed.
 The side they were on faced the huge wall of glass window panes so they were easily found.

-Randal crawled in handed them both out to Sarah, then several other children.
+Randal crawled in and handed them both out to Sarah then several other children.
 The teacher would not make it as she was sitting at her seat behind the desk when the roof fell.